redtrib3/Brutal-FX/README.md

 Note: This tool is only for educational purpose and not to be used illegally against anyone and i shall not be held responsible for your misuse of power.

-"GUys do not H*ck to learn , learn to H*ck"
+"GUys Do not learn to Hack , hack to learn"
                               -Anonymous